-If staying home for the majority of 2020 showed you how badly you need a new mattress, the good news is that Presidents' Day will be an ideal time to upgrade your bed.
-While mattress stores will likely have their own holiday events to celebrate, even stores like Walmart will get in on the action, with mattress deals sprinkled in among the other discounts.
+If staying home for the majority of 2020 showed you how badly you need a new mattress, the good news is that Presidents' Day is an ideal time to upgrade your bed.
+While mattress stores have their own holiday events to celebrate, even stores like Walmart get in on the action, with mattress deals sprinkled in among the other discounts.

 For instance, last year Walmart cut up to 37% off a variety of mattresses, while Macy's offered 20% to 60% off, and BuyDig had mattresses for as little as $189 during its Presidents' Day sale.
 Need more options?
 Be sure to watch for any sales boasting deals on furniture — this is how retailers often categorize mattresses, so there's a good chance if furniture is on sale, beds will be part of it.
 Home Depot cut up to 40% off furniture and home decor last year, which included select mattresses, as well.

 Watch for online mattress stores to offer their own Presidents' Day savings, too.
 Just know the discount amounts will probably be much smaller.